FlawlessGecko/TheRevival/README.md

 TheRevival
 ==========

-New Mobs along with new Dimension made by FlawlessGecko
+The Revival is a mod like the chisel mod with some new aesthetic blocks into minecraft 1.7.10 and above.
+This is made by FlawlessGecko with the help of parimar and fusion-craft.org